 Madonna-Inspired Finger Wave

 Madonna-inspired finger waves are a classic look with an edgy femme fetale twist.
-This style can be best achieved on nape-length hair while using Paul Mitchell Super Sculpt Styling liquid to style and long flat clips to hold until dry.
+The style can be best achieved on nape-length hair while using Paul Mitchell Super Sculpt Styling liquid to style and long flat clips to hold until dry.
 When styled with care it is one that is built to last, and can evolve over the course of days.

 20’s Inspired Finger Waves